A Guide to Legal DNA Testing in Singapore

 This is because under section 114 of the Evidence Act, the law presumes a man to be a child’s legitimate father if the child was born during the man’s marriage with the child’s mother.
 This would mean the defendant would not be the child’s father, but H. If so, the defendant would therefore not have to pay any maintenance.

 However, the results of a DNA test conducted subsequently proved that H was not the child’s biological father, leading to the conclusion that the child was actually the defendant’s.
-As a result, the presumption under section 114 was rebutted, and the defendant was ordered to provide maintenance for the child.
+As a result, the presumption under section 114 was rebutted, and the defendant was ordered to pay maintenance for the child.

 The price of a legal DNA test is usually around S$600 to S$800, depending on the organisation you choose.